-the regular monthly salaries and annual earnings of full-time male and female employees.41 The estimated friction model with measurement errors indicates that the regular monthly wages of full-time male and female employees remain unchanged as long as the notional wage change rates range from -7.7 to 0 percent, and -4.0 to 0 percent, respectively.
-The annual earnings of full-time males and females remain unchanged as long as the notional wage change rates range from -3.5 to 0 percent.
+From the above results, we find that nominal wages for the regular monthly salaries and annual earnings of full-time male and female employees are partially downwardly rigid.35 The estimated friction model with measurement errors indicates that the regular monthly wages of full-time male and female employees remain unchanged as long as the notional wage change rates range from -7.7 to zero percent, and -4.0 to zero percent, respectively.
+The annual earnings of full-time males and females remain unchanged as long as the notional wage change rates range from -3.5 to zero percent.

 How should we interpret these results?
-Should the estimated extent of the downward rigidity for the regular monthly salaries of full-time males (-7.7 to 0 percent) be considered as "large"?
-These nominal wages can be taken as "rigid" in as much as they will not actually be cut unless the notional wages decrease by more than 7.7 percent.
-On the contrary, one may also consider them as "flexible" since they will indeed be cut once the notional wage falls by more than 7.7 percent.
+Should the estimated extent of the downward rigidity for the regular monthly salaries of full-time males (-7.7 to zero percent) be considered "large"?
+These nominal wages can be taken as "rigid" inasmuch as they will not actually be cut unless the notional wages decrease by more than 7.7 percent.
+On the contrary, one may also consider them "flexible" since they will indeed be cut once the notional wage falls by more than 7.7 percent.
 Similarly, how should we interpret the downward rigidity of the regular monthly salaries for full-time females, which will not be cut unless the notional wage falls by more than 4.0 percent?
-It is difficult to make any generalized judgements regarding whether the estimated extent of the downward nominal wage rigidity is "large" or "small."
-Thus, it is instructive to compare our evidence with those found in the previous literature.
+It is difficult to make any generalized judgments regarding whether the estimated extent of the downward nominal wage rigidity is "large" or "small."
+Thus, it is instructive to compare our evidence with that found in the previous literature.

-Estimating the same type of friction models with 1971-92 U.S. data, Altonji and Devereux (1999) show that U.S. nominal wage cuts do not occur unless the notional wages decrease by more than 65.4 percent.42 The threshold value of 65.4 percent far exceeds the results obtained in this paper.
+Estimating the same type of friction models with 1971-92 U.S. data, Altonji and Devereux (1999) show that U.S. nominal wage cuts do not occur unless the notional wages decrease by more than 65.4 percent.
+The threshold value of 65.4 percent far exceeds the results obtained in this paper.
 Such a direct comparison, however, demands caution since the prevailing economic conditions during the estimation periods in their paper differ from ours.
 For example, the U.S. inflation rate was relatively high throughout the estimation period covered in their paper.
 Under such circumstances, the nominal wages, on average, must have grown at a relatively high rate as well.
 Under those conditions, the downward nominal wage rigidity may not have been binding on the nominal wage setting.
-If so, their findings may not accurately represent the extent of downward nominal wage rigidity in the Unites States.43
+If so, their findings may not accurately represent the extent of downward nominal wage rigidity in the United States.